pakpoom66/IIAS-Enablement-Class/Readme.md

   - Individual Query (explain plans)

 ## Day 2
+This day is migration of tools, methods and understand of activities during a proof of concept.
 * Data Movement
   - Etl, Loading Methods and Utils, load rate and Best Practices
 * Data Update/Delete